Rightpoint/FRY/README.md

+## Important Notice

+This repository is slated for deletion, perhaps as soon as June 1, 2016.
+Please find other solutions.

 # FRY: A UIKit Interaction Library
 FRY is an iOS Test Driver.
 The purpose of this library is to simplify iteractions with UIKit.
 FRY does this by providing a clear API to perform view lookup, touch interaction, typing, and idle detection.